aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-gradient-addition/radial2/_index.md

 float[] fractions = { 0.0f, 0.2f, 1.0f };
 ```

-## Step 7: Create AffineTransform
+## Step 7: create affinetransform
-The `AffineTransform` scales and translates the gradient to fit our circle.
-The matrix `(scaleX, 0, 0, scaleY, translateX, translateY)` does the job.
+AffineTransform is a matrix that can translate, rotate, scale, or shear graphics objects.
+Here it scales and translates the gradient so it fits precisely inside the circle.

 ```java
 AffineTransform transform = new AffineTransform(200, 0, 0, 200, 200, 100);
 ```

-## Step 8: Create Radial Gradient Paint
+## Step 8: create radial gradient paint
-Now we build the `RadialGradientPaint` object.
-It takes the center point, radius, focus point, color fractions, color array, cycle method, color space, and the transform we just defined.
+RadialGradientPaint creates a radial color gradient based on a center point, radius, and color stops.

 ```java
 RadialGradientPaint paint = new RadialGradientPaint(